MaSchm1983/eoa_dps_parser/README.md

 - analyzing German combat logs
 - show dps by skills, thus add classes to the code
 - built logic to deal with aoe dmg
+- anker duration and peak DPS text right aligned to right side of the fill bar
+- ctrl + c button to copy dps
+- parsing heal and taken damage
+-

+## bugs:

+- fill bar filling does not scale correct to peak DPS as max
+- selecting an old find twice might cause a crash of the parser